wp-plugins/simple-recaptcha/readme.txt

 To customize it, select the Clean theme and style up from there.

-= How to use the other language files with reCAPTCHA? =
+= How to use other language files with reCAPTCHA? =

 I am working on this.

 == Changelog ==

+= 0.4 =
+* Fix bug in display function.

 = 0.3 =
 * Improved compatibility with earlier versions of PHP.